libvips/libvips/doc/libvips-morphology.md

 ```

 applied to an image with [method@Image.morph]
-[enum@Vips.OperationMorphology.dilate] will do a 4-connected dilation.
+[enum@Vips.OperationMorphology.DILATE] will do a 4-connected dilation.

 Dilate sets pixels in the output if any part of the mask matches, whereas
 erode sets pixels only if all the mask matches.